d2l-ai/d2l-en/chapter_recurrent-neural-networks/deep-rnn.md

 ## Summary

-* In deep recurrent neural networks, hidden state information is continuously passed to the next time step of the current layer and the next layer of the current time step.
+* In deep recurrent neural networks, hidden state information is passed to the next time step of the current layer and the next layer of the current time step.
-* There exist multiple flavors of deep RNNs, such as LSTMs, GRUs or regular RNNs.
+* There exist many different flavors of deep RNNs, such as LSTMs, GRUs or regular RNNs.
 Conveniently these models are all available as parts of the `rnn` module in Gluon.
 * Initialization of the models requires care.
 Overall, deep RNNs require considerable amount of work (learning rate, clipping, etc) to ensure proper convergence.

 ## Exercises